-I grew up spoiled.
-No, I didn’t wear designer clothes or get an expensive car on my 16th birthday – my dad cooked extraordinary meals that we almost always ate as a family.
-This meant supper was a sort of ‘movable feast’ that might take place anywhere between 5 and 9 pm, depending on everyone’s schedule, but it was worth it.
-Because I grew up with such great food, it’s always hard for restaurants or catering to impress me.
 I was never one of those girls who concocted wedding plans years before a groom was in sight, but I had always kind of hoped my dad would be able to ‘cater’ it.
 In the end, our self-catered wedding was a family effort that ultimately involved not only my immediate family, but also an aunt and uncle as well as a cousin and her husband who helped by putting food out and mixing drinks.
 I’m so glad we had a self-catered wedding reception because we had exactly what we wanted and the whole family really came together to make it happen, which was awesome!

 Most people who asked were pretty shocked that I didn’t have a wedding planner.
 I can’t even imagine what they’d have said if I used the words “self-catering!”
 It seems really crazy, and I’ve both read and heard lots of people advising strongly against it.
 I’ll be completely honest: it was a lot of work and sat one point on the Tuesday before the wedding I wanted to cry, throw everything in the trash, and see what I could find already made at the grocery store.
 A few cake layers did make it to the trashcan, but I stuck with it and everything worked out beautifully.
-If I had to do it all over again, I would chose self-catering every time.
-If you’re thinking of making your own food for a reception or other large event, I’m here to tell you it absolutely can be done, it just takes planning, practice, and preparation.
+If I had to do it all over again, I would chose a self-catered wedding reception every time.
+If you’re thinking of a self-catered wedding reception, I’m here to tell you it absolutely can be done, it just takes planning, practice, and preparation.

 Today’s focus is on the planning portion of my “three p’s.”
 I started planning as soon as my dad said he’d be willing to help, long before we actually knew how many people would be coming.
 That part doesn’t matter yet – just start planning!
 Here are some questions you need to ask yourself if you’re planning a self-catered wedding reception:

 1. Who well help me?
 It’s DIY, not DIAY (do it all yourself)!
 I am a die-hard do it yourself-er, but even I knew I couldn’t do it alone.
 I did all the planning and most of the preparation, but all day-of cooking and putting food out needed help from friends and family.